YanLin-Quinne/YanLin-Quinne/README.md

 ### 🎓 About Me
 I am a fully-funded PhD student in Computer Science (deferring to Spring 2025 due to health reasons).
 During the 2024 PhD application season, I was awarded six scholarships (International student fee rate, with UKRI stipend, see Honors & awards column) from top UK universities, all ranked within the QS top 20-150 globally and members of the prestigious Russell Group.
 (After 20+ interviews, Many thanks:)

 I received a Bachelor's degree in Finance & Economics from universities in mainland China.
 After working for three years at one of China's top-four banks and a top-ten securities firm, I changed to pursue a Master's degree in Data Science at Durham University (average 78%).
 I am a student member of IEEE.
+More details in https://www.ncl.ac.uk/computing/staff/profile/quinnelin.html

 Currently, I am focusing on Natural Language Processing, aiming to leverage my unique background in finance and data science to drive innovative research and applications in AI.